owid/sdg-tracker.org/pages/gender-equality.md

         <div class="col-md">
             <span>SDG Indicator 5.2.1</span>
             <h3>Violence against women from an intimate partner</h3>
-            <p><strong>Definition:</strong> Proportion of ever-partnered women and girls aged 15 years and older subjected to physical, sexual or psychological violence by a current or former intimate partner in the previous 12 months, by form of violence and by age.</p>
+            <p><strong>Definition:</strong> Indicator 5.2.1 is the <q><i>proportion of ever-partnered women and girls aged 15 years and older subjected to physical, sexual or psychological violence by a current or former intimate partner in the previous 12 months, by form of violence and by age</q></i>. <p>This is measured here as the share of women aged 15 years or older who experienced physical or sexual violence from an intimate partner in the last year.</p>
             <p><strong>Goal:</strong> By 2030 <q><i>eliminate all forms of violence against all women and girls</q></i>.</p>
         </div>
         <div class="col-md">